 In addition, the department provides inspection and code enforcement, public safety, fire prevention and they perform remedial actions at hazardous incidents, as well as provide mutual aid to surrounding communities, on an as needed basis.

-Today, the Pittsfield Fire Department consists of the Chief, four (4) Deputy Chiefs, nine (9) Captains, thirteen (13) Lieutenants, sixty-one (61) Fire Fighters, four (4) Inspectors, and five (5) Civilian personnel.
+Today, the Pittsfield Fire Department consists of the Chief, four (4) Deputy Chiefs, nine (9) Captains, thirteen (13) Lieutenants, sixty-five (65) Fire Fighters, three (3) Inspectors, and four (4) Civilian personnel.
 The Pittsfield Fire Department has in place a well-planned and successful system of five strategically placed fire stations.
+The District 5 Hazardous Materials Response Team is housed at the Pittsfield Fire Department, in addition to the WMTRT (Western Mass Technical Rescue Team).
 It has always been, and will always remain the mission of the PFD to protect lives and property while averting tragedy.
 The Pittsfield Fire Department is a highly trained, highly skilled multifaceted emergency response group that is always prepared to face any challenge.

 The PFD is here to serve the people of Pittsfield.
 Not only does the Pittsfield Fire Department fight fires, but it plays an active role in preventing fires, responds timely to prevent crisis situations, and saving lives.
 Whenever someone calls for help for any reason, the department is prepared, able, and willing to help.

 Pittsfield Firefighters at Columbus Avenue Fire – April 24, 2013